Noctis/kickstart-app/docs/Service_Providers.md

 Service providers act as a registry, which Kickstart uses to build the DIC - the [Dependency Injection Container](https://medium.com/tech-tajawal/dependency-injection-di-container-in-php-a7e5d309ccc6).
-DIC automatically provides classes with any dependencies they required, so that they may be properly instantiated.
+DIC automatically provides classes with any dependencies they require, so that they may be properly instantiated.

 ## Requirements